MohmedSoudy/PAEA/README.md

 **PAEA is available in two forms on R;**

-## 1- Offline verision as a Shiny app.
+## 1- Offline version as a Shiny app.

 ### Step 1.
 Install package dependencies